Last Updated on July 5, 2026 by Daniel Globe

 - Time of Day: Peak hours see increased service to accommodate higher passenger volumes, while off-peak times typically feature trains every 20-30 minutes.

-- Seasonal Changes: Different seasons may bring variations in scheduling, particularly during holidays or school breaks.
+- Seasonal Changes: Different seasons may bring variations in scheduling, particularly during school holidays, when Thameslink sometimes adjusts services to match holiday travel patterns.

 - Special Events: Events in major cities can lead to increased demand, prompting adjustments in the frequency of trains.